lcbb/pyDAEDALUS/README.md

     conda install network==1.11 click mpmath mock tqdm flake8

-   > We have tested pyDAEDALUSX on Windows 10 and Windows 11 desktops and laptops, and a MacOS 10.15 (Catalina) laptop.
+   > We have tested pyDAEDALUS on Windows 10 and Windows 11 desktops and laptops, and a MacOS 10.15 (Catalina) laptop.

 ## Running the program
-To operate pyDAEDALUSX, you must first start the backend python process, and then submit design jobs either through the GUI or through a python script.
+To operate pyDAEDALUS, you must first start the backend python process, and then submit design jobs either through the GUI or through a python script.

-### Start the backend server for pyDAEDALUSX
+### Start the backend server for pyDAEDALUS
-In terminal or Anaconda Prompt, with your virtual environment activated and operating Python v2.7 as described above, navigate to the pyDAEDALUSX repository folder, wherever you installed it.
+In terminal or Anaconda Prompt, with your virtual environment activated and operating Python v2.7 as described above, navigate to the pyDAEDALUS repository folder, wherever you installed it.
 For example:

-    cd C:/users/username/pyDAEDALUSX
+    cd C:/users/username/pyDAEDALUS

- Start the backend process with Python by calling the "DAEDserve.py" script in the pyDAEDALUSX subfolder:
+ Start the backend process with Python by calling the "DAEDserve.py" script in the pyDAEDALUS subfolder:

-    python pyDAEDALUSX/DAEDserve.py
+    python pyDAEDALUS/DAEDserve.py

   >Note: output folders for each design will be created in the working directory from which you enter the above command.
-If you want these folders to be output elsewhere, navigate to the desired output directory first, and then specify the full pathname to ./pyDAEDALUSX/pyDAEDALUSX/DAEDserve.py when you start the backend process with Python.
+If you want these folders to be output elsewhere, navigate to the desired output directory first, and then specify the full pathname to ./pyDAEDALUS/pyDAEDALUS/DAEDserve.py when you start the backend process with Python.

 Leave this running in the background (you can minimize the command prompt window) while you submit design jobs using one of the options below.

 ### Submit design jobs

 #### Inputs
-There are several required inputs and one optional input to generate a 3D nucleic acid-scaffolded DX wireframe origami design with pyDAEDALUSX:
+There are several required inputs and one optional input to generate a 3D nucleic acid-scaffolded DX wireframe origami design with pyDAEDALUS:

  - Project name (a name for your design)
 	 *This will be the name of the output folder created.*